appellj/nuntius-bot/README.md

 Similar to the black box task we do define a scope but in this case, we don't define a callback.
-That's because nuntius will ask the question by a naming conventions method:  methods that which owns `question` will be invoked.
+That's because nuntius will ask the question by a naming conventions method: methods with a `question` prefix will be invoked(similar to Unit test).
 The method needs to return the text of the question.
 The questions will be triggered by the order in the class - so keep in a rational order of methods.

-When nuntius collected all the methods, the `collectAllAnswers` will invoke.
+When nuntius collected all the answers, the `collectAllAnswers` will be invoked.
 The answers will be available in the `answers` property with the matching name of the method which holds the question but without the `question` prefix.

 In case something got in the way and the user lost his internet connection or the server went down the answers won't get lost.
 The answers stored in the DB except for a temporary context conversation.
-The answers will be deleted in the of the process.
+The answers will move into an archive and won't be available for next time the conversation will start.

 ## Updates
 You deployed nuntius and you added some functionality but that functionality